 Though it seems petty and dumb in retrospect, “selling out” was a thing people cared about once.
-The quickest, most surefire way for a punk band to piss off its loyal fanbase was to put their Herbie Hancocks on a contract with a major label.
+The quickest, most surefire way for a punk band to piss off their loyal fanbase was to put their Herbie Hancocks on a contract with a major label.
 The resulting outrage was real.
 DIY venues like 924 Gilman in Berkeley refused to book any major label acts, countless songs have been written on the subject, and hell, Reel Big Fish even ironically made a hit single out of it.

 The move was never received well, and always seen as an affront to those who had launched the bands out of the basements in the first place.
 Whether the band’s major label debut was a commercial success or a flop, a critical darling or panned piece of trash, many fans stuck a middle finger to the whole thing, as if to say, “We support you, but not enough for you to be able to quit your job at Whole Foods!”